Brand Positioning to win more market share

 At Stealing Share, we often talk about Apple as being one of the best true brands in the world, for good reason.
 Think about how consistently and powerfully Apple stays on message.
 With its advertising, its look, its packaging, its service and even the way the late Steve Jobs dressed.
 There a consistency to its brand position of simplicity and “think different.”

 Companies often mistakenly think that brand positioning is about themselves.
 Or, think it is defined by a “table stake,” what you need to even play in the game (or your category).
-If you are about service, it will not be a switching trigger if you need to have good service.
+If you are about service, service will not be a switching trigger even if customers need good service.
 It is the minimum you need to be in your business in the first place.
-The competition is saying the same thing.
+The competition says the same thing.
 And, from the perspective of your target audience, a claim of “good service” is not a reason to choose.
 It’s like saying all bottled water quenches thirst.

 Brand is about the customer.
 How else will they be able to see themselves in the brand and covet being a part of it if the brand doesn’t say something about them?
-It’s more powerful to say that your customers are innovators rather than saying “you,” the company is.
+It’s more powerful to say that your customers are innovators rather than saying you are.

 The clients who come to Stealing Share understand what brand really is and what it is intended to do.
 They look for it to move the needle through reflecting the most meaningful identification of customers and with an eye to positioning themselves against the competition.
 Our clients are true brand strategists.